 - (1) Height.
 Any proposed tower with antennas shall meet the height standards of the zoning district where the tower will be located.
+In Industrial zoning districts, the maximum tower height is 150 feet.
+In all other zoning districts, the maximum tower height is 120 feet.
 A height modification may be applied for under LMC 16.75.150. - (2) Antenna and Tower Aesthetics.
-The applicant shall utilize a concealed facility as defined in LMC 16.75.200(14).
+Where required, tThe applicant shall utilize a concealed facility as defined in LMC 16.75.200(14).
 The choice of concealing the wireless communication facility must be consistent with the overall use of the site.
 For example, having a tower appear like a flagpole would not be consistent if there are no buildings on the site.
-If a flag or other wind device is attached to the pole, it must be appropriate in scale to the size and diameter of the tower. - (a) towers located in the City's industrial districts are not required to be concealed provided the tower is located 500 feet or more from the nearest residential district or the tower is not readily visible from any City residential zoning district due to intervening structures - (3) Setbacks.
+If a flag or other wind device is attached to the pole, it must be appropriate in scale to the size and diameter of the tower.

+\(a) towers located in the City's industrial districts are not required to be concealed provided the tower is located 500 feet or more from the nearest residential district or the tower is not readily visible from any City residential zoning district due to intervening structures

+- (3) Setbacks.
 The proposed wireless communication facilities must meet the setback requirements of the underlying zoning district.
 If a height modification is granted under LMC 16.75.150, the setback of the proposed wireless communication facility shall increase two feet for every foot in excess of the maximum permitted height in the zoning district. - (4) Color.
 The color of the tower shall be based on the surrounding land uses and type of concealment proposed. - (5) Feed Lines and Coaxial Cables.
 All feed lines and coaxial cables must be located within the tower.
 Feed lines and coaxial cables connecting the tower to the equipment enclosure, which are not located within the wireless communication facility equipment compound, must be located underground. - (6) Tower Design.
-Any new tower constructed shall be designed to meet the minimum structural standards for future collocation of wireless communication facilities by a minimum of three providers (including the applicant) of voice, video, or data transmission services.
+Any new tower constructed shall be designed to meet the minimum structural standards for future collocation of wireless communication facilities by a minimum of three wireless service providers (including the applicant) of voice, video, or data transmission services.

-16.75.150 Height modification.
+16.75.150 MHeight modifications to Wireless Standards.